DURBIN CREEK ELEMENTARY SCHOOL

 Section 5 Quorum.
 In any meeting of the organization, a majority vote by members in attendance shall constitute a quorum for the transaction of business.
 Two of the organization’s officers must be present.

 Section 6 Membership Privileges.
-The privilege of holding office, introducing motions, debating, and voting shall be limited to the organization’s members who are members in good standing.
+The privilege of holding office, introducing motions, debating, sitting on committees, and voting shall be limited to the organization’s members who are members in good standing.

 ARTICLE VIII - EXECUTIVE COMMITTEE